Real estate agent shares information with clients. Alabama real estate commission

 How Much Commission Do Real Estate Agents Make in Alabama?

-Alabama real estate commission rates are around 5.52%, according to an August-September 2023 survey conducted by FastExpert.
-(The national average real estate commission rate is 5.57%.)
-Using this information – and the average home value in some of Alabama’s largest markets – will help you understand how much money you may make on an average sale as a real estate agent.
+Alabama real estate commission rates are around 5.52%, according to a survey conducted by FastExpert.
+With the national average real estate commission rate sitting at 5.57%, Alabama aligns closely with the rest of the country.
+By using this information (and the average home value in some of Alabama’s largest markets), you can better understand the income potential available to you as a real estate agent.

 How Real Estate Agent Commission Works in Alabama

 You probably already know that most real estate agents work solely on commission, which is based on a percentage of the property’s sale price.
-This system has been in place since the 1950s and, despite recent headlines, continues to be the way real estate agents are paid.
+This system has been in place since the 1950s and remains the primary way real estate agents are paid.

 How is real estate commission in Alabama calculated?

-According to Zillow, the average home value in Alabama is currently $221,926.
-Since the average negotiated commission rate in Alabama is 5.52%, real estate professionals will receive $12,250 for offering services related to the transaction.
+According to Zillow, the average home value in Alabama is currently $231,050.
+Given the average real estate commission rate in Alabama of 5.52%, real estate professionals will earn approximately $12,754 in transaction-related fees.receives upon sale completion

 Who pays the real estate commission in Alabama?

 The seller typically pays the real estate commission in Alabama.
-Usually, the REALTOR® fees are deducted from the proceeds the seller makes when the sale is finalized.
+Usually, the fees are deducted from the proceeds the seller receives upon completion of the sale.

 Does the real estate commission rate in Alabama fluctuate over time?